 Fines for ending contracts early.

-Also, many of these companies will not be happy to lose you as a customer, so they will give you very enticing offers for staying.
-If you take advantage of a great price with a time limit, make a note of it on your calendar to review it again before your cheaper rate time is up.
+Also, many of these companies will not be happy to lose you as a customer, so they will give you enticing offers to stay.
+If you take advantage of a great price with a time limit, make a note of it on your calendar to review it again before time is up.

-Choose your biggest savings area and get started saving money today!
+Choose your biggest savings area and save the money for more fun things!